rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Dancer.md

 - no damage on dex saves, half on fail (specialist, dex minimum)
 - gain steps on ally crit/enemy down
 - gain steps on initiative
-- steps can be spent to use skills that use Movement Actions as a Free Action
+- steps can be spent to use skills that use Movement Actions as a Free Action {{pageNumber,auto}}
+\page

 - roll performance instead of initiative
 - steps + other stuff on "de raspão"
 - +PRE to dodge